There's more to the universe

 - Big Bad: First Hyperion, later Proteus.
 Later an evil Sue Storm is the main enemy.

-- Bluffing The Advance Scout: In Exiles #54, the Timebroker sets up a chain of events that ends with a minor supervillain, feeling unappreciated, setting off a weapon that fills the Earth's atmosphere with foul-smelling gases for 72 hours.
+- Bluffing the Advance Scout: In Exiles #54, the Timebroker sets up an elaborate chain of events that ends with Earth's atmosphere being filled with foul-smelling gases for 72 hours.
 All because the Timebroker has foreseen that during those 72 hours an alien invasion fleet will arrive, scan the planet, and decide to move on to somewhere with a nicer atmosphere.

 - Brainwashing for the Greater Good